GovReady/govready-q/Permissions.md

 ### Global user data

-A User is authenticated by a unique username and a password.
+A User is authenticated by a unique username and an encrypted password.

 Each User has one or more email addresses associated with their account and notification email settings.